‘The Bachelor’ 2017 Spoilers: Nick Viall To Dump His Final Pick, Only Wants Fame

 As Hollywood Take reported, the relationship fizzled not long after the competition ended.

-“Reality Steve recently did a Q&A with fans, and he reported that Nick and his fiancee are already having problems.
+“Reality Steve recently did a Q&A with fans, and he reported that Nick and his fiancée are already having problems.
 When asked if he thinks Nick’s engagement will last, Reality Steve said, ‘Not a chance.’
 Steve added that he, ‘heard some things’ and that the relationship is ‘not great.'”

 Reality Steve added that Nick Viall’s third stint on the Bachelor franchise was strictly about advancing his own career.
 The blogger added that Nick has been taking acting classes in Los Angeles and hopes that the final appearance will catapult him to fame.